kinopio-club/kinopio-help/api/index.md

 currentPublicSpaceId    | `String`  | The id of an space with privacy set to `open` that the user is currently viewing or editing cardsCreatedCount       | `Integer` | The number of cards the user has created if they're not a paid user, used to enforce the free user limit.
 Is not user updatable. isUpgraded              | `Boolean` | Whether the user currently has a paid subscription.
-Is not user updatable.
+Is not user updatable. filterShowUsers         | `Boolean` | Whether the user has has toggled the card user filter filterShowDateUpdated   | `Boolean` | Whether the user has has toggled the card date filter

 <a class="anchor" data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>